-- 8.1.1 No later than 3 months prior to the Commencement of Commissioning the Operator shall prepare, implement, maintain and report a plan ("the Residue Management Plan") following a systematic assessment and review of the management of all residues generated by the Permitted Activities. - 8.1.2 The Residue Management Plan shall be reviewed at least every 2 years.
+- 8.1.1 By 3 months prior to the commencement of commissioning the Operator shall prepare, implement, maintain and report a plan ("the Residue Management Plan") following a systematic assessment and review of the management of all residues generated by the Permitted Activities. - 8.1.2 The Residue Management Plan shall be reviewed at least every 2 years.
 Each review shall be recorded and reported to SEPA. - 8.1.3 The Residue Management Plan shall be written in accordance with BS EN 14899.
-See latest version of Environment Agency Technical Guidance (Monitoring) Note M4 Guidelines for Ash Sampling and Analysis for further guidance. - 8.1.4 The Residue Management Plan required by Condition 8.1.1 shall define for each solid residue the following information: - a) the residue source, type and storage location, and quantities involved; - b) how the residue from the plant is prevented or reduced to a minimum, in amount and harmfulness; - c) where residues are produced how they are, in order of priority, prepared for reuse, recycled, recovered or, where that is technically and economically impossible, disposed of while avoiding or reducing any impact on the environment; - d) how the method and frequency of sampling and analysis is consistent with recognised European standards; - e) subject to Condition 2.8.28, the physical and chemical characteristics (including total soluble fraction and heavy metals soluble fraction), hazard category and polluting potential; - f) how each residue from differing sources is kept separate from other residues to provide compliance with Condition 8.1.8; - g) how each residue which is a dust, or has the potential to become a dust, shall be stored and handled in a manner designed to prevent dispersal into the environment. - h) as a minimum, the characterisation required by Condition 8.1.4 e) shall comprise: - i. the assessment of the concentration of the substances listed in Table 8.1 according to the requirements identified in Table 8.1; and - ii. an assessment of the extent and nature of substances which may leach from a sample of each residue taken no less frequently than once per year.
+See latest version of Environment Agency Technical Guidance (Monitoring) Note M4 Guidelines for Ash Sampling and Analysis for further guidance. - 8.1.4 The Residue Management Plan required by Condition 8.1.1 shall define for each solid residue the following information: - a) the residue source, type and storage location, and quantities involved; - b) how the residue from the plant is prevented or reduced to a minimum, in amount and harmfulness; - where residues are produced how they are, in order of priority, prepared for reuse, recycled, recovered or, where that is technically and economically impossible, disposed of while avoiding or reducing any impact on the environment; - d) how the method and frequency of sampling and analysis is consistent with recognised European standards; - e) the physical and chemical characteristics (including total soluble fraction and heavy metals soluble fraction), hazard category and polluting potential; - f) how each residue from differing sources is kept separate from other residues to provide compliance with Condition 8.1.8; - g) how each residue which is a dust, or has the potential to become a dust, shall be stored and handled in a manner designed to prevent dispersal into the environment; and - h) as a minimum, the characterisation required by Condition 8.1.4 e) shall comprise: - i. the assessment of the concentration of the substances listed in Table 8.1 according to the requirements identified in Table 8.1; and - ii. an assessment of the extent and nature of substances which may leach from a sample of each residue taken no less frequently than once per year.

-- 8.1.5 Compliance with Condition 5.1.1 a) shall be assessed by performing tests to ascertain the Total Organic Carbon (TOC) content or loss on ignition (LOI) of composite samples of dry slag or Incinerator Bottom Ash (IBA) at a frequency of not less than once every week during the first 3 months of operation, and at a frequency of not less than once every 3 months thereafter.
-The results of the tests shall be recorded and reported to SEPA - 8.1.6 Compliance with Condition 8.1.4 b) shall be assessed by performing tests to ascertain the chemical composition of composite samples of the Air Pollution Control residues (APCr) at a frequency of not less than once every week during the first 3 months of operation, and at a frequency of not less than once every 3 months thereafter.
+- 8.1.5 Compliance with Condition 5.1.1 a) shall be assessed by performing tests to ascertain the Total Organic Carbon (TOC) of composite samples of dry slag or bottom ashes at a frequency of not less than once every week during the first 3 months of operation, and at a frequency of not less than once every 3 months thereafter.
+The results of the tests shall be recorded and reported to SEPA. - 8.1.6 Compliance with Condition 8.1.4 b) shall be assessed by performing tests to ascertain the chemical composition of composite samples of the residues from the abatement filter at a frequency of not less than once every week during the first 3 months of operation, and at a frequency of not less than once every 3 months thereafter.
 The results of the tests shall be recorded and reported to SEPA. - 8.1.7 The Operator shall also maintain a record of the dates, tonnages and destination of each consignment of residue removed from the Permitted Installation.
-The said record shall be updated daily. - 8.1.8 Incinerator Bottom Ash/ slags shall not be mixed with APCr.
+The said record shall be updated daily. - 8.1.8 Bottom ash and air pollution control (APC) residues shall not be mixed.